coopdevs/backups_role/README.md

 ansible-playbook playbooks/restore.yml -i inventory/hosts -l servers --ask-become-pass
 ```

-Also, by default, it installs restic and a handy wrapper, restores the snapshot and securely removes the wrapper, to avoid leaving traces by default.
-However, if you prefer to install the wrapper and play around with it, you can filter with the tag `install`:
+By default, it creates a directory with restic and a handy wrapper and a restore of the latest snapshot.
+Finally, it removes securely the wrapper, as it contains credentials that we don't want them to be lying around.
+However, if you prefer to install the wrapper and use it manually, you can run the playbook with by the tag `install`:

 ```shell
 ansible-playbook playbooks/restore.yml -i inventory/hosts -l servers --tags install